Job Title: Section Head

 - Provide supervision to campers while at camp during meals, activities, free time, evening, and overnight.

 - Lead and mentor a Section Team of 3-5 staff.

 - Provide clear goals and means of achievement for staff development.

 - Provide one-on-one support to staff & campers.

-- Work with Counselling Directors to provide three formal written evaluations of your staff team; at the end of weeks 2, 4, and 6.
+- Work with Counselling Director and Counselling Coordinator-PR to provide three formal written evaluations of your staff team; at the end of weeks 2, 4, and 6.

 - Designate staff for various supervision tasks throughout the week (bus supervision, out-trips, activity assists, etc).